Cambridge Heath: Filmography

-Festivals and events

-The Oval Space hosted the London's first catfest in 2018.
-This featured photography with felines; street food and shelter kittens.

 Religious buildings

 St Casimir's is the earliest church for London's Lithuanian Catholics and masses are held in Lithuanian and English.
 It was opened by Cardinal Bourne on 10 March 1912.

 In the Church of England, west of the Overground railway is the parish of St Peter; the church is on its so-named Close and one-limb, remnant square opposite Ion Square Gardens.
 East of the viaduct, west of Russia Lane, is the north part of the parish of St John on Bethnal Green; east of Russia Lane and Wadeson Street is St James The Less.